OC3 registrations are now open! Join the premier event for confidential computing online or in Berlin on March 27.

 What is DORA?

 EU Regulation 2022/2254, also known as the "Digital Operational Resilience Act" or DORA, serves as a binding directive for risk management in the financial sector.
 It aims to enhance digital operational resilience, extending its coverage to third-party Information and Communication Technology (ICT) service providers.
 DORA's main objective is to mitigate vulnerability to ICT disruptions and cyber threats across the entire financial ecosystem.
-In fact, DORA applies to all financial industry players, including banks, insurers, ICTs and even cryptocurrency service providers.
+In fact, DORA applies to all financial industry players, including banks, insurers, ICTs, and even cryptocurrency service providers.
 Dora will be enforced from January 17, 2025.
 Non-compliance will be fined by the corresponding authorities.

 The 5 cornerstones of DORA requirements